ravgotrasahil/ravgotrasahil-github.io/teaching/r/creatinine/creatinine.md

 ---
-layout: page
+layout: post
 ---

 Learning goals:
-\* create a naive prediction interval to quantify forecasting uncertainty
+\* create a prediction interval to quantify forecasting uncertainty
 \* compute R-squared of a linear model, both "by hand" and using R's `summary` function.